netsys-lab/scion-xdp-br/README.md

 [SCION](https://github.com/scionproto/scion) border router by forwarding some common packet types directly in XDP.

+[A more up to date development version is available at https://github.com/lschulz/bpf-experiments]

 ### Overview
 - [/aes](/aes) Implementation of AES-CMAC for use in XDP as required by SCION.
 - [/br](/br) The SCION XDP border router.